microsoft/backupessentials/README.md

 This repository contains installable binaries for Hyper-V backup components for certain Linux distributions.
-The Hyper-V backup components allow a system adminitrator to perform uninterrupted backup of a live Linux virtual machine.
+The Hyper-V backup components allow a system administrator to perform uninterrupted backup of a live Linux virtual machine.
 Since the Hyper-V backup feature was only completed in late 2013, we could not include it in several distributions that existed prior to that date.
 For such